gigwegbe/deepstream-service-library-docker/README.md

 ### Install system dependencies
-To run the project, first run the `setup.sh` to install all necessary system dependencies.
+To run the project, first run the `docker_setup.sh` to install all necessary system dependencies.
 ~~~
 chmod +x *.sh
 ~~~
 ~~~
-./setup.sh
+./docker_setup.sh
 ~~~

 ### Build a container